Department for Business, Innovation and Skills

-The Department for Business, Innovation and Skills (BIS) was a ministerial department of the United Kingdom Government created on 5 June 2009 by the merger of the Department for Innovation, Universities and Skills (DIUS) and the Department for Business, Enterprise and Regulatory Reform (BERR).
-It was disbanded on the creation of the Department for Business, Energy and Industrial Strategy on 14 July 2016.
+The Department for Business, Innovation and Skills (BIS) was a ministerial department of the Government of the United Kingdom.
+It was created by the Gordon Brown premiership on 5 June 2009 by the merger of the Department for Innovation, Universities and Skills and the Department for Business, Enterprise and Regulatory Reform.
+It was disbanded by the Theresa May premiership on the creation of the Department for Business, Energy and Industrial Strategy on 14 July 2016.

 Secretaries of State for Business, Innovation and Skills

 The Permanent Secretary was Sir Martin Donnelly.

 Responsibilities

 Some policies apply to England alone due to devolution, while others are not devolved and therefore apply to other nations of the United Kingdom.
 The department was responsible for UK Government policy in the following areas: